SHOP DIRECT TO GET | FREE SHIPPING | BONUS TRAVEL CASE | PREMIUM GIFT BOX | 90-DAY REFUNDS + RETURNS |

 A triathlete can compete in the most punishing weather conditions, and thanks to trailblazing textile technology, she's covered.
-So why can't that same extraordinary woman get in the shower and keep her hair dry?
-It's because our hair protection "gear" is a crunchy disk of plastic stuck on a wimpy strip of elastic.
-That's why Turbella has more in common with the world's best outerwear than with any shower cap.
-For the daily shower to be free of hair hassles, our gear needs to work.
+So why can't that same woman get in the shower and keep her hair dry?
+Because our hair protection "gear" is a crunchy disk of plastic stuck on a wimpy strip of elastic.
+In contrast, Turbella has more in common with the most elite outerwear than with any shower cap.
+Because for the daily shower to be free of hair hassles, our gear needs to work.

 The most demanding outdoor apparel brands in the world rely on 37.5® Technology to make their products perform better.
 And so do we.